ernesg23/ernesg23/README.md

-# Hi there 👋 i'm Ernesto Gallego
+# Hi there 👋 i'm Ernesto Gallego im Gay
 ### Developer and Secondary School Student FROM 🇦🇷

 Now studying 😎